HowToSandbox/HowToWatir/README.md

 ###### Chrome Driver
 The driver for Chrome is also needs to be in your path.
 Do the same things s you did for PhantomJS.
 Download from https://code.google.com/p/selenium/wiki/ChromeDriver

+Make sure you only have ONE copy of this, in one place in your path, and it's the most current version.
+If you have an old version somewhere, it will stomp all over a more recent version, and cause no end of confusion.
+So if your getting funny behavior, go hunting for old drivers. (yeh, I've had this problem. grr.)

 ###### Safari Driver
 Safari is super useful because safari is the browser that 'if it works on safari, it'll work on anything'.
 Safari is kind of a canary in a coalmine, and will surface a lot of issues that will show up across many browsers.
 It also has very nice debugging tools.
 However, it's an epic pain in the ankle to install the driver for.